 The “horror punk” image and sound was developed by a New Jersey band called The Misfits, who scored one of the most recognizable band logos ever with a famous “death head” that has sold millions of T-shirts and merchandise since then.
 Metallica has cited Misfits songs like “Die, Die My Darling” and “Last Caress” as early favorites and have covered them on numerous occasions, including a 30th anniversary show in 2011 with Misfits singer Glenn Danzig joining them onstage to enormous cheers.

-But if you had to pick a truly seminal thrash-metal track that represents the blueprint for what would become the most popular form of metal ever, you would have to look at a little-known band called Diamond Head, who conjured up a riff-fest called “Am I Evil” that has been covered by literally every thrash band ever since it came out.
+But if you had to pick a truly seminal NWOBHM track that represents the blueprint for what would become the most popular form of metal ever, you would have to look at Diamond Head, who conjured up a riff-fest called “Am I Evil” that has been covered by practically every thrash band ever since it came out.
 The song is that influential.

-Coming up next, we’ll see how the four most successful thrash bands of the day took Diamond Head’s monster track and developed it, each in their own unique way.
+Coming up next, we’ll see how the four most successful thrash bands of the day took all these different influences and developed them, each in their own unique way…and why that reunion was such a huge deal in the first place!

 Written by Matt P